kamarkaka/lc/src/main/java/com/kamarkaka/google/README.md

 - rebuild path
 - memorize visited with min dist to a node at index
 - memorize nextChoiceForMin with next node to choose from a node at index

-(1509) Minimum Difference Between Largest and Smallest Value in Three Moves
-- find 4 largest numbers
-- find 4 smallest numbers
-- remove 1 number in two arrays at a time, try to minimize diff

 (946) Validate Stack Sequences
 - have a stack push/pop along with the two arrays